 - Projects from faculty with a good track record in research mentoring

-- The first project from a faculty member over second or third from a faculty member in any proposal round.
+- The first project from a faculty member (over a second or third proposal from a faculty member in any proposal round)

-- Projects that are developing promising groundwork for an extramural funding proposal.
+- Projects that develop promising groundwork for an extramural funding proposal